AlphaPhasesGames/RunHumanRun/README.md

  ## <p align=center> About Us

   <p align=center> I am a solo independent games developer from lincoln.
 I am focused on creating cheap, fun, add free PC games that do not harvest data.
 I am also commited to not including any paid for lootboxes or DLC.
 Everything in the games I make can be unlocked or collected in game.
 My current game Run Human Run is in development.
+I use programing as a method of coping with severe anxiety and bi polar.